tiprankstipranks

 Physical effects of climate change or legal, regulatory or market measures intended to address climate change could materially adversely affect our business and operations.

-Risks associated with climate change are subject to increasing societal, regulatory and political focus in the U.S. and globally.
+Risks associated with climate change are subject to ongoing societal, regulatory and political focus in the U.S. and globally.
 Shifts in weather patterns caused by climate change could increase the frequency, severity, or duration of certain adverse weather conditions and natural disasters, such as hurricanes, tornadoes, earthquakes, wildfires, droughts, extreme temperatures, or flooding, which could result in more significant business and supply chain interruptions, damage to our products and facilities as well as the infrastructure of our customers, reduced workforce availability, increased costs of raw materials and components, increased liabilities, and decreased revenues than what we have experienced in the past from such events.
 In addition, increased public concern over climate change could result in new legal or regulatory requirements designed to mitigate the effects of climate change, which could include the adoption of more stringent environmental laws and regulations or stricter enforcement of existing laws and regulations.
 Such developments could result in increased compliance costs and adverse impacts on raw material sourcing, manufacturing operations, and the distribution of our products, which could adversely affect our business and operations.

 Environmental / Social - Risk 2